kimberlyglass/spider/README.md

 The output of SPIDER is a file containing an epigenetically informed gene regulatory network.

 IMPORTANT: bedtools must be installed in order to run SPIDER.
 Please see https://bedtools.readthedocs.io/ for more information.
-If bedtools is not already on the system path, please update the following variable to indicate where it is installed: bedtoolspath

 For additional information on SPIDER, please visit: https://sites.google.com/a/channing.harvard.edu/kimberlyglass/tools/spider